nashqueue/randomness-on-ethereum/Readme.md

-# Bachelor Thesis - Evaluation of Random Number Generators on the Ethereum Blockchain
+# Bachelor Thesis - Evaluation of Random Number Generation on the Ethereum Blockchain

 ## Prerequisites